We’re Strictly Diatonic!

 Not sure where to get one?
 There will be a trade stand at the event, run by Hobgoblin Music, selling discounted diatonic harps.
 You can pick one up on the day if necessary.

-In a nutshell we’re Bob Dylan rather than Larry Adler, but if you’re understanding absolutely none of this, that’s absolutely fine – just give us a quick call and we’ll explain.
+In a nutshell we’re Bob Dylan rather than Larry Adler, but if you’re still unclear, that’s absolutely fine – give us a quick call and we’ll be happy to explain.
 Or visit www.harpsurgery.com.
 Either way, don’t let any of this prevent you from coming and enjoying a whole new world of music making.

 You will need a 10 hole diatonic harmonica in the key of C Major.
 The letter C will be visible on the box, or your harmonica’s metal cover plate, or on the side of your harmonica.

 You should bring a small set of 10 hole diatonic harps, including the keys of C, A, D and G Major.
 You will not be able to follow the full programme if you only bring one harmonica.
 A limited number of discounted harmonicas in various keys will be available to purchase at the event.